A Variational Approach to Local Asymptotic and Exponential Stabilization of Nonlinear Systems: Introduction

-\begin{dfntn} We say that system \eqref{sys} is {\it locally asymptotically stabilizable} by means of {\it continuous stationary feedback laws} if there is a continuous state-feedback control $u(x)$ such that $u(0)=0$ and the closed-loop system $\dot{x}=f\cp{x,u(x)}$ has a locally asymptotically stable equilibrium at the origin. \end{dfntn}
+\begin{defi} We say that the control system \eqref{sys} is \textit{locally asymptotically stabilizable} by means of {\it continuous stationary feedback laws} if there exists a continuous state-feedback control $\bar u(x)$ such that $\bar u(0)=0$ and the closed-loop system $\dot{x}=f(x,\bar u(x))$ has a locally asymptotically stable equilibrium at the origin.